HarveyLab/mouseVR/README.md

 These set screws should be used for alignment: https://www.mcmaster.com/92311A105/

-Here is the configuration I use:
+Here is the configuration I of screws I have used:
 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/e9d791ed-c585-43de-ac46-d19a23f3452c)

 Set screws in the alignment holes can be used to provide 3 points of contact between the edges of the headplate and the holder, thus providing reproducible mounting to within a few tens of microns, and constraining rotational degrees of freedom.
 The arrow indicates the direction of force I apply to the headplate while clamping it in place.
 I usually clamp in place with screws in clamping holes 3 and 1, or 2 and 3, or Clamping hole 2 and Alignment hole 3, but you can experiment with what works well for you.
 The unlabelled holes can be used to store screws - for example if clamping with holes 2 and 3 - one of the screws will need to be moved into place one the headplate is in position.
 Alternatively if using a _frontsidecutout headplate (see above), use clamping holes 1 and 3 (or mirrored versions of those).